dickinson-comp130-02-fa2025/comp130-web/resources/index.md

 # Detailed schedule and resources

+## Class 4

+Important note about the teaching style in this course: Many concepts will not be covered during our lecture session.
+It is essential to read the textbook carefully and ask questions on any content you don't understand.
+For example, the assigned reading for Class 3 included the important concept of *comments*, but we did not discuss that during class.

+Plan for today: We will go over some key concepts from the assigned reading, especially how to define new functions and how to generate random numbers.

 ## Class 3

 * Make sure that you have Show File Extensions turned on in your